Site icon Our Breathing Planet

 European Hornet Distribution, Habitat, and Ecology

-The amazing European Hornet evolved as native to a surprisingly large expanse of the earth’s surface.
-The exact nature of that zone of habitation might surprise some people, however.
-That’s because, despite the implication of its name, it isn’t merely native to Europe.
+The amazing European Hornet evolved as native to a surprisingly large expanse of the surface of the earth.
+The exact placement of that zone of habitation might surprise some people, however.
+That’s because, despite the implication of its name, it isn’t merely native to the landmass of Europe.

-The impressive Arthropod also developed as endemic to parts of Asia, as well.
+The highly impressive Hymenoptera also developed as endemic to certain parts of Asia, as well.
 Within that greater territory, its range extends from the United Kingdom, in Europe, to as far away as Japan, in Asia.
-Now, though, it’s been introduced into other areas of the world.
+Now, though, it’s also been introduced into many other areas of the world.

-Nature provided the marvel with an evolutionary advantage over some similar species.
-That’s due to the fact that it evolved a moderately flexibility regarding its choice of habitat.
-It therefore appears in a reasonably wide range of marginally similar ecosystems.
+Nature provided the marvel of the insect world with an evolutionary advantage over some similar species.
+That’s due to the fact that it evolved a moderate flexibility regarding its choice of habitat.
+The hornet therefore appears in a reasonably wide range of marginally similar ecosystems.

-All of these, however, are situated with temperature climates, wherever they appear.
-Inside such regions, though, it inhabits many places.
+All of these, however, are situated with purely temperature climates, wherever they appear.
+Inside such regions, though, it inhabits a braod array of places.
 It often lives in such locations as grasslands and forests.
-It’s even adapted to living near, and sometimes even in, human homes.
+It’s even adapted to living in proximity to, and sometimes even inside, human homes.

-Like most of its kind, the European Hornet is a eusocial animal.
-It constructs nests made of chewed paper.
+Like most of its kind, the captivating European Hornet lives as a eusocial animal.
+It constructs nests, which it makes from chewed paper.
 Most colonies contain between 200 – 400 workers, along with a handful of males and a single queen.
 Larger nest, though, may contain as many as 1,000 workers.

-The inverebrate further evolved as primarily carnivorous in nature.
+The inverebrate further evolved as primarily carnivorous in nature, like its relations.
 Its typical prey consists of fairly large insects, such as mantises, dragonflies, moths, beetles, and even other wasps.
-Yet, the insect also consumes small amounts of fallen fruit, or other sources of sugar.
+Yet, the insect also consumes small amounts of fallen fruit, or other ready sources of sugar.

 Species Sharing Its Range

-Check out our other articles on 4 Charming Christmas Season Species, Marbled Polecat, Table Mountain, Cheddar Pink, Fire Salamander, Spiny Butterfly Ray, Philippine sailfin lizard
+Check out our other articles on 4 Charming Christmas Season Species, Marbled Polecat, Table Mountain, Cheddar Pink, Fire Salamander, Spiny Butterfly Ray, Pea Blue, Philippine sailfin lizard

 Exit mobile version